ceresBakalite/similarity/shell/README.md

 **1. Why a shell?**

   Oddly, a very early iteration of Similarity was just a commandline application.
-The premise was that this application would reside somewhere in the cloud and would be accessable from any assembly anywhere.
+The premise was that this application would reside somewhere in the cloud and would be accessible from any assembly anywhere.
 This would enable a third party application to use all the functionality without the overhead.

-  For example, consider a postal service checking for valid address syntax targetting two countries.
+  For example, consider a postal service checking for valid address syntax targeting two countries.
 There is a FROM address and a TO address.
 Both these addresses are read (typically by software) in each country where both hope to see each address in their local syntax.
 This requires the manipulation of each address twice.
-  In other words, four seperate addresses, language, culture and syntax specific.
+  In other words, four separate addresses, language, culture and syntax specific.

   In many ways establishing the application as a shell is still a better use of the software IMHO and I fully intend to create a C++ shell variant of the Similarity application, should there be enough interest.
 A C++ variant would not just be small and fast, it would also need to take one, two, or many comparison sets and